 Tempest feels like a career closer for Dylan, even though he brusquely refuted such notions when the album was released.
 As is, it’s a late-career monument whose reputation should only grow with time.

 Jay Gabler: Three albums, three years, five discs, 52 songs, two hours and 45 minutes.
 Not an original song among them.
 Many of the songs were made famous by Frank Sinatra, and all of them derive from the “Great American Songbook” era, when composers like Irving Berlin and Harold Arlen were penning the songs that would define what “popular music” meant before the rock and roll revolution.

-Dylan is now 76, and he’s had serious health issues.
-God willing he’ll keep making music for many years to come, but there’s no question that mortality is on his mind.
+God willing Dylan will keep making music for many years to come, but there’s no question that mortality is on his mind.
 If it’s better to burn out than fade away, Dylan is doing neither: in a sense he’s fading into view rather than out of view.
-The most famously inscrutable artist of the rock era is spending his 70s recording lucid, heart-on-sleeve renditions of the songs he heard on radios and record players as a young boy in northern Minnesota.
+The most famously inscrutable artist of the rock era spent much of his 70s recording lucid, heart-on-sleeve renditions of the songs he heard on radios and record players as a young boy in northern Minnesota.